lucian-duta/lucian-duta/README.md

 ### Hi there 👋, I'm Lucian
-## I'm an student who's trying to make a career out of his passion
+## I'm a PhD student trying to reseach the implementation of blockchain technology in the insurace sector.
-- 🔭 I’m currently working on **a Computer Science degree. 🎓**
+- 🔭 I’m currently working on **a PhD in Computer Science. 👨‍⚕️**
-- 🌱 I’m currently learning **as much as I can. 🤣**
+- 🌱 I’m currently learning ** everything. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">